Pierre Woods: New England Patriots

 Woods was signed by the New England Patriots after going undrafted in the 2006 NFL draft.
 In his rookie season, Woods saw action in eight games and finished fourth on the team with 11 special teams tackles In 2007, he played in all 16 regular-season games for the first time in his career and led the team in special teams tackles with 21.
 In 2008, he led the team in special teams tackles in three games and made his first career start on November 13, 2008, against the New York Jets and made nine tackles (7 solo) in the game.
 However, Woods suffered an arm injury weeks later and was placed on injured reserve on December 13.
 Woods returned in 2009 to play in all 16 games for the Patriots, starting five.
 He finished the season with 36 tackles, 18 of which came on special teams.
 He was released during final cuts on September 4, 2010.

 Woods was re-signed by the Patriots on November 17, 2010, one day after the team waived outside linebacker Shawn Crable.
 He recorded his second career sack in the team's Week 12 Thanksgiving game against the Detroit Lions.
 The Patriots waived Woods on December 3, 2010.

 Buffalo Bills

 Woods was claimed off waivers by the Buffalo Bills on December 6, 2010.

-On February 11, 2011, Woods was released from the team's roster and is now an unrestricted free agent.
+On February 11, 2011, Woods was released from the team's roster and became an unrestricted free agent.